bhartiy/learnsellacious/pages/35.global-configurations/general-tab/docs.md

 * **Electronic only:**  Electronic products are the products electronic in nature and non-tangible.
 For example: E-     books.
 * **Both:** This option is for both physical and electronic products.

 **Default Product Type**: You can choose which product type should be selected by default.
+These types are: Physical, Electronic, Package.

 **E-product file types**: In this feature select the type of file for e-products.
 E-products are the electronic products i.e, E-Books.
 Check the type from the following options: Image, Document, archive, Audio, Video.